Halima584/Odin-recipes/README.md

-This project is a simple recipe page using only HTML.
+This project is a simple recipe page created using only HTML.